gchermside/UCEC_Recurrance/README.md

 - random_forest: auc-roc of 0.5811.
 Extreme overfitting.

 - SVC_no_LASSO is working with an aur-roc of 0.6984 on the testing data.
 Adding LASSO makes it run a very long time so i have not tried it yet.
--
+Overall best params: {'classifier__C': 0.1, 'classifier__gamma': 'scale', 'classifier__kernel': 'rbf', 'select__k': 500}

+- SVC_with_LASSO AUC-ROC of .71 on testing data.
+Takes 7 minutes to train one model (no grid search)

-### Training:
+### Testing:
 - somehow my data has lost a feature since some of my models were trained so they need to be re-trained.
 In the future I should keep this in mind when messing with the pre-processing.

+NOTE:
+- right now I have ver1 data that maps onto data1 models, once all these models get trained on the better pre-processed data, the ver1 should get retired.
+Till then, both the current and old versions of the data are saved in data so the old models can still be tested.